- November 24, 2020

 "Loop" is a comedic first-person game where players complete laps around a test track, inspired by "The Stanley Parable" and "Portal."
 The full release offers new content, bug fixes, and quality of life updates, based on the award-winning Ludum Dare 47 submission.
 Players will experience a humorous and confusing journey as they repeat the looped track.

-- The game is humorous and entertaining, especially with the narrator's funny commentary.
+- The game is free and offers a humorous experience with a funny narrator.